kenhys/katakatataaaaaaan-we/README.md

 # License

-Core module and images are licensed under MIT, and other stuff are licensed under MPL 2.0.
+The original code and images are licensed under MIT, and other stuff are licensed under MPL 2.0. see LICENSE about details.

 # How to customize it